BTU-EnerEcon/IDiNA/README.md

 ### Step1:) Code for Data Preparation

-**In the folder "Data_Preparation_IEEE33" one can find:**
+**In the folder "Data_Preparation_IEEE33" one can:**
-- the power flows, voltage levels and sensitifity facotrs based on the powerplant dispatch determined in our case study as well as other tehcnical grid specification (File: "AC_IEEE_Case_Study.gdx)
+- find the power flows, voltage levels and sensitifity factors based on the powerplant dispatch determined in our case study as well as other tehcnical grid specification (File: "AC_IEEE_Case_Study.gdx)
 - calculate the forecast errors for each time step using the Monte Carlo simulation for each node depending on the nodal standard deviation of the errrors (File: "Calculate_Different_Deviation_Error.ipynb")
 - calculate the resulting power flows and voltage levels using the sensitifiy factors for each time step considering the simulated forecast errors (File: "Gata_Preprocessing.gms")
 - calculate the x% quantiles for the resulting power flows and voltage levels for each time step(Files: "Sort_PF_quantile.py", "Sort_VL_quantile.py")